Who was the ancestor to us all (and I really mean us ALL)?

 To learn more about LUCA’s characteristics, see Wikipedia: http://en.wikipedia.org/wiki/Last_universal_ancestor.

-This animation begins with the Big Bang, which will be discussed in the chapter Beyond the Solar System, and goes through the history of life on Earth: http://www.johnkyrk.com/evolution.html.
+This animation begins with the Big Bang, which will be discussed in Concept Beyond the Solar System, and goes through the history of life on Earth: http://www.johnkyrk.com/evolution.html.

 The earliest life forms did not have the ability to photosynthesize.
 Without photosynthesis what did the earliest cells eat?
 Most likely they absorbed the nutrients that floated around in the organic soup that surrounded them.
 After hundreds of millions of years, these nutrients would have become less abundant.

 Sometime around 3 billion years ago (about 1.5 billion years after Earth formed!), photosynthesis began.
 Photosynthesis allowed organisms to use sunlight and inorganic molecules, such as carbon dioxide and water, to create chemical energy that they could use for food.
 To photosynthesize, a cell needs chloroplasts (Figure below).

 Chloroplasts are visible in these cells found within a moss.

 In what two ways did photosynthesis make the planet much more favorable for life?

 1. Photosynthesis allowed organisms to create food energy so that they did not need to rely on nutrients floating around in the environment.
 Photosynthesizing organisms could also become food for other organisms.

 2. A byproduct of photosynthesis is oxygen.
 When photosynthesis evolved, all of a sudden oxygen was present in large amounts in the atmosphere.
 For organisms used to an anaerobic environment, the gas was toxic, and many organisms died out.